Strikingly beautiful, desert rose catches passerby’s attention every time they pass by.

 Multiflorum desert rose is commonly found in South Africa, Mozambique, and Zimbabwe.
 This specie grows on sandy soil, dry forests, or shrub-grass savanna.
 The Multiflorum name has its root from Latin, which as you may guess, means many flowers.

-The plant has a slender trunk and can grow up from 2ft to 9ft tall.
+The plant has a slender trunk and can grow up from 2ft to 9ft (0.6 - 2.7 m) tall.
 Its bark goes from glossy gray to brown.
 When its branch is broken off, Multiflorum produces a kind of watery latex.
 This sap is highly poisonous.

 Compared to Obseum, Multiflorum tends to grow slower.
 For the most part of the year, you won’t see any flowers or leaves developed on the tree.

 But this is what makes Multiflorum one of the best known and most striking South African adenium.
-The plant flowers near winter when other vegetation has become quite dull.
+The plant flowers near winter when other vegetation has mostly become dull.

 Once it blossoms, you’ll be able to see an overwhelming beauty show-off of brilliant white, light pink, and crimson red.

 You’ll also see some red stripes on the throat of the flower tube.
-Not to be confused with Arabicum, this one has more stripes (about three) and the edges of the petals are slightly more wrinkled.
+This is not to be confused with Arabicum, this one has more stripes (about three) and the edges of the petals are slightly more wrinkled.

 Multiflorum flowers have a light, super sweet fragrance.
 Their fruits consist of long, paired cylindrical follicles with brown seeds.

-This specie is listed on the Red Data list of Swaziland where it is threatened.
-Some national parks like Kruger National Park in Africa are trying all their best to protect this plant.
+This specie is listed on the Red Data list of Swaziland where its existence is currently being threatened.
+National parks like Kruger National Park in Africa are trying all their best to protect this plant.
+So, protect the girl!

 Due to its slower growth rate, it may not be as popular as the other species we’ve seen.
-This little gal is also rarer.
+This little gal is also more rare.
 But if you’re willing to spend the time taking care of it, you might just fall in love with it.

 - the Flower Gal Multiflorum.